Here are the 5 best things to know about the Appalachian Trail in the US.

 If you have time and a strong willingness for adventure then you can trek the whole trail in one go!
 It will take a battle of wills and a few months of your life, but if you are game then why not?

 Want to complete the whole trail but don’t have a few months to spare?
 You can take multi day trips and split the route over short trips across a span of a few years.
+Pick a spot in the Shenandoah Valley, for instance, and head on some great hikes along the trail.

 For short day hikes, access the trail from any a number of entrances in the park.
 In most of the areas there are no fees or permits for day hiking.